thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 The bank cashier creates new accounts and new account holders.
 The cashier manages which account holder(s) that can access an account.
 It is the cashier that initiates the procedure where several account holders share one account.

 Information on an account holder is name, birth date, street and city of residence.
 A user-id is created for each account holder.
 This is to be used for access verification.
-A 4-digit pin code shall also be created for each account holder.
+A 4-digit pin-code shall also be created for each account holder.

 Information related to an account is the balance and the account number.